Smart Mobs and the Crowd That Learned to Compute

 That puts Smart Mobs in direct conversation with recommender systems and platform governance.
 The problem is not only that bad actors can fake reviews or inflate followers.
 It is that technical systems turn reputation into an input for distribution, risk scoring, content moderation, fraud detection, search rank, and agent delegation.
 Trust becomes a measurable asset, and measurable assets invite capture.

 That is why reputation governance must include contestability.
 A rating, badge, fraud score, moderation history, or agent trust score should have a record of source, purpose, expiry, appeal path, and downstream use.
+It should also be scoped: a marketplace delivery dispute should not silently become a general trust mark for civic participation, financial access, or agent delegation.
 Otherwise the cue that helps strangers cooperate becomes a portable stigma or a synthetic credential that follows people across systems without context.

 For agentic systems, the reputation cue also needs an identity boundary.
 If an assistant is allowed to join a group, spend money, rate a seller, book travel, post a reply, or call another agent, the system should preserve whether the action came from a human, a delegated agent, a service account, a paid campaign, or a synthetic participant.
 Without that record, a smart mob can become a smart-looking blur of borrowed authority.